Last Updated on 14 January 2026 by Cycloscope

 Looking for the best bikepacking handlebar pack to carry essentials for your weekend trip?
 Well, the Ortlieb Handlebar Pack is a no-fuss choice.

-This brilliantly designed handlebar drybag from the bike Panniers leader brand has a massive 15-liter volume that is enough to adjust your sleeping bag, sleeping pad, and other small accessories.
+This brilliantly designed handlebar drybag from the bike Panniers leader brand has a massive 15-liter volume, enough to accommodate your sleeping bag, sleeping pad, and other small accessories.

-If we talk about accessibility, the two-sided roll closures make everything in the bag easily accessible.
+When it comes to accessibility, the two-sided roll closures make everything in the bag easy to access.
 Moreover, you can easily attach extra equipment with the attached compression belts and drawstrings.
-If in any case, there is a requirement for more volume, you can attach the accessory bag to it.
+If, in any case, you need more volume, you can attach the accessory bag to it.

-Lastly, the mounting system of the pack has spacers and two straps that feature extra-long velcro closures.
-These help in attaching the bag to the handlebar while maintaining balance and stability.
+Lastly, the pack’s mounting system includes spacers and two straps with extra-long velcro closures.
+These help in attaching the bag to the handlebars while maintaining balance and stability.
 It is also suitable for carbon handlebars.

-Recently, Ortlieb came out with a new handlebar bag that can either be used as a stand-alone or as an extension of this handlebar pack.
-The Ortlieb Handlebar Pack QR – is definitely worth a look!
+Recently, Ortlieb released a new handlebar bag that can be used either as a stand-alone bag or as an extension of the handlebar pack.
+The Ortlieb Handlebar Pack QR is definitely worth a look!

 Features: